How to create an empathy map

 While you may have a bevy of research from all manner of users, not all of them are your target users.
-Before you make an empathy map, determine who your core user is.
+Before you make an empathy map online, determine who your core user is.
 You’ll also need to determine if you’re designing for a single user or aggregating research to show a segment of your user base.

 3. Compile the research